Golden Sweet & Sour Fried Chicken Bowl

 5. Season chicken with salt, black pepper, garlic powder and onion powder, then toss until evenly coated

-6. In a medium mixing bowl, mix the first dry coating with 1⁄4 cup cornstarch and 1⁄4 cup all-purpose flour
+6. In a medium mixing bowl, mix the first dry coating

 7. Pour first dry coating over chicken and toss until every piece is lightly coated